EmpowerU! Advocating Invasive Species Management

 In addition, although you cannot engage in political advocacy for VMN volunteer hours or officially representing the VMN program, there might be advocacy you wish to do on your personal time.
 Sometimes we want to provide training and tools that will be useful to you outside of your VMN volunteer work!
 We certainly encourage individuals to be engaged in natural resource decision-making in their local communities if they want to be, and this workshop may help you be more effective in those efforts.
 This training (both the online and in-person components) meets the criteria for VMN Continuing Education hours.

 Third, this training is not solely for VMN volunteers.
-We are also interested in reaching forest landowners and other individuals who have an interest in doing more to address invasive species issues in their communities.
+We welcome other individuals who have an interest in doing more to address natural resource issues in their communities.

 Not all engagement with decision-makers is political advocacy!
 Please know that there are some types of engagement you might do with decision-makers that could count as VMN volunteer service, with the approval of your chapter.
 For example, you and other members of your chapter might adopt a local park and engage in discussions with the park manager in order to advocate for more management of invasive plants in the park.
 This sort of engagement is not political advocacy and could legitimately be part of a VMN project.
 This training is not focused specifically on lobbying elected officials or getting legislation passed, but rather on engaging the right decision-maker for the change you hope to make.